Philippine communist rebels to end unilateral cease-fire

-The Communist Party of the Philippines said Wednesday the cease-fire, which took effect Aug.
-28, will expire Feb.
+The Communist Party of the Philippines and its military arm, the New People’s Army, said that the Aug.
+28 cease-fire will expire Feb.
 10. The rebels and the government had separately declared a cease-fire as they resumed their peace talks.

 Most Read Stories